Deguydion/RNAseq_ButterflyBrain_Dionetal./DSG_analysis/README.md

 A folder is created for each comparison and we code the treatments by calling them groups 1 and 2, and each reps within treatments are called by a number corresponding to the order they appear in the all_samples.txt file
 4: perform statistics on each comparisons
 The remaining filtering and procesing steps are run in R (see Splicing.R).
+5. To build the sashimi plots in IGV (https://igv.org/), we need to index each library into a.bai file using samtools (http://www.htslib.org/).
+Run bai_indexing.samtools.sh to index all files.